 FRANK JOHNSON MEDAL

-BEST VFA-VFL PLAYER IN A REPRESENTATIVE MATCH
+BEST VFA/VFL PLAYER IN A REPRESENTATIVE MATCH

-Since 1990 the VFA-VFL have presented this award to their best player in a representative match.
-It is named in honour of Frank Johnson, former VFA representative team captain, two-time All-Australian selection (1953, 1956 - as captain), youngest winner of the J.J.
+The medal is named in honour of Frank Johnson, former VFA representative team captain, two-time All-Australian selection (1953, 1956 - as captain), youngest winner of the J.J.
 Liston Trophy, winner of Port Melbourne's best and fairest award a record five times, and winner of South Melbourne's best and fairest award in his first season in the VFL-AFL.

-Presented to the best and fairest player in Section 2 of a National Carnival and named in honour of Alex Dolphin, a long-serving ANFC/NFL administrator who was involved in all levels of football during the period 1930-1986.
+Named in honour of Alex Dolphin, a long-serving ANFC/NFL administrator who was involved in all levels of football during the period 1930-1986.

 The medal was first awarded at the 1988 National Carnival played in Adelaide and presented the following season at the 1989 Section 2 Carnival played in Tasmania.
 However, it has not been awarded since.